vgc40/Non-invasive_2D_Imaging_of_Oxygen_Concentration/README.md

 # Non-invasive_2D_Imaging_of_Oxygen_Concentration
-This GitHub repository is associated with the publication “Non-invasive 2-D Imaging of Dissolved Oxygen Concentration in Flow-Through Sediment Columns” submitted to PLoS One (Garayburu-Caruso et al., 2021).
+This GitHub repository is associated with the publication “Non-invasive 2-D Imaging of Dissolved Oxygen Concentration in Flow-Through Sediment Columns” submitted to Frontiers in Water (Garayburu-Caruso et al., 2022).

 This work presents a novel application of planar optode technology to sediment columns that allows the study of well-constrained flow fields without the need to assume completely homogeneous flow.
 We introduce a flow-through column with the interior coated in an oxygen sensing film and a series of sampling ports as a unique tool capable of capturing changes in DO at high frequency (10 s) and spatial (< 1 mm) resolution across the length of a column.